 Belonging at Brooks

-- Kelly Musick (Chair (on leave until Spring 2024); Brooks faculty)
+- Kelly Musick (Chair; Brooks faculty)

-- Courtney Abdul-Aziz (PAM undergraduate student)
+- Courtney Abdul-Aziz (Public Policy undergraduate)

 - Sadé Lindsay (Brooks faculty)

-- Shipra Mishra (MPA student)
+- Marini Marini (MPA student)

 - Mame Ndiaye (Associate Director of Inclusive Enrollment and Student Services)

-- Nicholas Sanders (Brooks faculty)
+- James Rogers (Brooks faculty)

-- Kaitlyn Z. Varriale (Health Care Policy undergraduate student)
+- Kaitlyn Z Varriale (Health Policy undergraduate)

-- Paula Younger (Brooks faculty)
+- Maureen Waller (Brooks faculty)

 Events & Highlights